Andrewwango/prow-map/README.md

-# Land access research: discovering lost rights of way using public data
+# Land access research: reclaiming public rights of way using public data

-The code in this repository performs analysis of public GPX data and UK rights of way.
+The code in this repository performs analysis of public GPX data and rights of way in England and Wales.
 See the outputs of the analysis here:

 - Article published on earth.org: [Why Improving UK Land Access Rights Is Important For A More Sustainable Outdoors](https://earth.org/data_visualization/uk-land-access-rights/).
 - Blog post: [Land access research: discovering lost rights of way using public data](https://andrewwango.github.io/prow_ml/)